bhel08/wc-gateway-gcash/readme.md

 When an order is submitted via the GCash payment method, the order will be placed "on-hold".

-Forked from the SkyVerge plugin.
-See the [product page](http://www.skyverge.com/product/woocommerce-offline-gateway/) for full details and documentation

 == Installation ==

 1. Be sure you're running WooCommerce 4.0+ in your shop.